DMovies - Your platform for thought-provoking cinema

 Firebrand

-A cruel and morbidly obese Jude Law is the biggest highlight of this highly conventional period drama about Henry VIII and his sixth and final wife, Catherine Parr - from the 53rd edition of Rotterdam
+A cruel and obese Jude Law is the biggest highlight of this highly conventional period drama about Henry VIII and his sixth and final wife, Catherine Parr - in cinemas on Friday, September 6th

 The year if 1546 and the place is London.
 Henry VIII (Law) is a morbidly obese, sadistic and repulsive 55-year-old.
 He is married to Catherine Parr (Alicia Vikander), after having personally ordered the beheading of two of his previous wives and possibly poisoned a third one.
 She claims unwavering devotion to her husband, however she is friends with English writer Anne Askew (Erin Doherty), an agitator who insisted in translating the Bible to English at her own accord, and spurring the English people to fight for reform.
 Anne ends up burning at the stake, and Catherine is concerned that the same could happen to her should the King ever find out about her connection to the “heretic”.